CSCI-39548-SP23/course-syllabus/README.md

 We will devote the start of the class session (limited to 3 presentations max per class) to presentation, sign up sheet link will be posted on BlackBoard, and are on a first come first serve basis!

+Just to give an outline on what's expected in your presentation, consider the points below:

+- What is your presentation on?
+Is it a new framework/library that you found?
+Bugs that you encountered?
+Latest news in the web dev world?
+- Why is this topic important to our field, and how does it impact our work?
+- How does it address/cause certain issues that we find on the web?

 ---

 ## Hunter Policies